guybedford/isomorphic-browser-modules/README.md

 Clone the repo and open `app.html` here when running a web server.

-In the latest Safari Technology Previous release with ES modules support, it will use the ES modules code, while in older browsers it will fallback to SystemJS production and System.register module format loading.
+In the latest Safari Technology Preview release with ES modules support, it will use the ES modules code, while in older browsers it will fallback to SystemJS production and System.register module format loading.